-- Social media (Facebook, Instagram, Pintrest, LinkedIn etc.) – particularly paid promotions
+Social media (Facebook, Instagram, Pinterest, LinkedIn etc.) – particularly paid promotions

 The best thing about all of these is that you can track and measure their effectiveness.
 If something isn’t working – ditch it.
 If another platform is outperforming – invest in it more.
 Digital marketing isn’t “set-and-forget”; it requires constant evaluation and tweaking to ensure you’re maximising your budget and efforts.

-Bear in mind, some Mumpreneur businesses (eg. handmade-based) might allow for “collaboration” where your little one can “help” you create product, but for anything which requires concentration, leave it to nap time.
+Bear in mind, some Mumpreneur businesses (eg. handmade-based) might allow for “collaboration” where your little one can “help” you create the products, but for anything which requires concentration, leave it to nap time.